{{org_field_logo}}

 - Be protected from blame if raising concerns about PPE or infection control

-- Seek clarification from the client’s infection control lead
+- seek clarification from the client’s shift lead, nurse in charge, manager, infection prevention and control lead or other nominated person;

 The Director will: